Franklin County Court Records

 MassachusettsCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MassachusettsCourts.us are subject to the Terms of Service and Privacy Notice.

-Franklin County occupies the northwestern corner of Massachusetts and encompasses 26 towns, with Greenfield serving as the county seat.
-The county’s court system processes a range of legal matters—from felony prosecutions in the Superior Court to family disputes in the Probate and Family Court—and maintains records spanning criminal, civil, domestic, and estate proceedings.
-Understanding how each court operates and where records are held is the starting point for anyone who needs to access case information, verify a legal proceeding, or research court history in this part of the state.
+Franklin County occupies the northwestern corner of Massachusetts and encompasses 26 towns, with Greenfield as the county seat.
+The county's court system processes a wide range of legal matters — from felony prosecutions in the Superior Court to family disputes in the Probate and Family Court — and maintains records spanning criminal, civil, domestic, and estate proceedings.
+Knowing how each court operates and where its records are held is essential for anyone who needs to look up case information, verify a legal proceeding, or research court history in this part of the state.

-Individuals looking for Franklin County court records in Massachusetts can begin by using official clerk offices, public-access terminals at the courthouse, and online tools maintained by the state judiciary.
-The Massachusetts Trial Court Case Access portal allows the public to search dockets by case number, party name, or case type across multiple court departments, including those serving Franklin County.
-Additional court information and resources are also available through MassachusettsCourts.us.
-For records that are not indexed electronically or for certified copies, contacting the appropriate clerk’s or register’s office directly remains the most reliable approach.
+You can search Franklin County court records using official clerk offices, public-access terminals at the courthouse, and online tools maintained by the state judiciary.
+The Massachusetts Trial Court Case Access portal lets you search dockets by case number, party name, or case type across multiple court departments, including those serving Franklin County.
+Additional court information and resources are available through MassachusettsCourts.us.
+For records not indexed electronically, or when you need certified copies, contacting the appropriate clerk's or register's office directly is the most reliable approach.

 How to Look Up a Court Case in Franklin County?

-Franklin County is served by several Trial Court departments, most of which are housed at the Franklin County Justice Center in Greenfield.
-Each court handles distinct categories of cases, and records requests must be directed to the department where a case was filed.
+Franklin County is served by several Trial Court departments, most housed at the Franklin County Justice Center in Greenfield.
+Each court handles distinct categories of cases, so records requests need to go to the department where a case was actually filed.

 Franklin County Superior Court